2023-bc-044/ai-uvas-admission-guide/README.md

 ## ✨ Features

-- **💬 AI Admission Chat** – Ask any admission-related question; the AI answers only from official UVAS data.
+- **💬 AI Admission Chat** – Ask any admission‑related question; the AI answers only from official UVAS data.
 - **📋 Program Finder** – Search or browse programmes by name, campus, or eligibility.
 - **✅ Eligibility Checker** – Quickly see which programmes match your academic background.
 - **📄 Document Checklist** – A tickable list of all required admission documents.